FAQ on School Direction, Vision, Mission, Strategies and Goals

 Q Will the school have enough staff for school operations?

-For Primary 1 and 2, the class size is 30 pupils in each class.
+For Primary 1 and 2, the class size is 30 students in each class.
 Teachers will be deployed to teach the English medium subjects as well as the Mother Tongue languages based on the curriculum hours specified by MOE.

 Back to top